• Skip to primary navigation

 ** Old Bay seasoning is commonly used on fish dishes.
 If you don't have any, you can use a copycat recipe here.

 *** Store the leftover salad and dressing separately in refrigerator.
-Use within 3 days.
+To maintain the crispness, try to eat leftovers the next day.
+But for the crab salad, use within 2 days.

 Did you make this recipe?